-NYU students who wish to review their records must complete a record request form in the Office of the Registrar, 105 E. 17th Street, 2nd floor, or of the appropriate school record review officer listed above.
+NYU students who wish to review their records must complete a record request form in the Office of the Registrar, 300 Cadman Plaza West, 7th Floor, Brooklyn, NY 11201 or of the appropriate school record review officer listed above.
 For requests directed to the Office of the Registrar, please contact Associate Registrar Albert Gentile for information on how to obtain and submit the record request form.
 He can be contacted by phone at (212) 998-4805 or via e-mail: firstname.lastname@example.org.
 The request should specify what records are to be inspected.
 Students will be notified when the records are available for inspection.

 If a student believes that any of the education records relating to her or him contain information that is inaccurate, misleading, or in violation of her or his rights of privacy, she or he may ask the University to correct or delete such information.
 The student may also ask that additional explanatory material be inserted in the record.